Were You Injured in a San Diego Workplace Accident?

 Slips, Trips, and Falls

-Slips, trips, and falls are a leading cause of workplace accidents and accounted for 805 fatal injuries across the U.S. in 2020.
-Slip and falls often occur due to environmental factors and working conditions including:
+Slips, trips, and falls are a leading cause of workplace accidents, accounting for 805 fatal injuries across the U.S. in 2020.

 Overexertion